JadoreThompson/opti-trader/README.md

 The OrderBook and FuturesEngine both rely on a single client-facing method, `append`, to add data to the queue.

 # **Future**
-In the future, I plan to add a spot engine and integrate a crypto layer, enabling cryptocurrency trading within this engine.
-In the near future I'll be improving the throughput of the engine and posting benchmarks.
+In the future, I plan to add a spot engine.
+In the near future I'll be improving throuput of orders to the respective engines as this is the main bottleneck.